pizthewiz/Cinder-DDS/README.md

 # Cinder-DDS
 `Cinder-DDS` is a [CinderBlock](http://libcinder.org/docs/welcome/CinderBlocks.html) to compress images with the lossy DXT1 and DXT5 formats and wrap them in a DDS file container.

-[DirectX Texture Compression](http://en.wikipedia.org/wiki/S3_Texture_Compression) (DXTc or more properly S3 Texture Compression, S3TC) is a fixed-rate lossy image compression format supported by many GPUs via the [`GL_EXT_texture_compression_s3tc`](https://www.opengl.org/registry/specs/EXT/texture_compression_s3tc.txt) extension - this allows the compressed image to be transferred directly to the GPU and then decompressed in hardware rather than the more costly transfer of a decompressed image from CPU to GPU.
+[DirectX Texture Compression](http://en.wikipedia.org/wiki/S3_Texture_Compression) (DXTC or more properly S3 Texture Compression, S3TC) is a fixed-rate lossy image compression format supported by many GPUs via the [`GL_EXT_texture_compression_s3tc`](https://www.opengl.org/registry/specs/EXT/texture_compression_s3tc.txt) extension - this allows the compressed image to be transferred directly to the GPU and then decompressed in hardware rather than the more costly transfer of a decompressed image from CPU to GPU.

 [DirectDraw Surface](http://en.wikipedia.org/wiki/DirectDraw_Surface) (DDS) is an image file container often used for DXT compressed images.
 It was created by Microsoft, is well supported on Windows in both creation and loading though importantly Cinder can create a texture from a DDS file on non-Windows platforms.